ut-cookbooks/ut_base/README.md

 ### <a name="requirements-chef"></a> Chef

-Tested on 11.6.0 but newer and older version should work just fine.
+Tested on 11.14.2 but newer and older version should work just fine.
-File an [issue][issues] if this isn't the case.
+File an [issue][issues] if this isn"t the case.

 ### <a name="requirements-platform"></a> Platform